 FACULTY AND STUDENT USE OF TURNITIN

-The Turnitin software has the potential to be an important resource for promoting information literacy as well as encouraging academic integrity.
-All Park University instructors (faculty, adjunct faculty, and other instructors) have the option to create Turnitin assignments within the Canvas LMS for graded or non-graded written assignments in his or her classes.
+Turnitin has the potential to be an important resource for promoting information literacy, as well as encouraging academic integrity.
+Park University instructors (faculty, adjunct faculty, and other instructors) have the option to create Turnitin assignments within the Canvas LMS for graded or non-graded written assignments in his or her classes.

 PROTECTING STUDENT PRIVACY

-The Turnitin Legal FAQ page (http://turnitin.com/en_us/privacy-center/legal-faqs) provides information about the use of Turnitin and student privacy.
+The Turnitin Legal FAQ provides information about student privacy.

 Students are notified that a paper will be reviewed by Turnitin prior to submitting the paper through the Canvas LMS.

-When an instructor intends to use the Turnitin service to review some or all of student written work, a “best practice” to promote academic integrity is to notify students about the use of Turnitin in a statement included in the course syllabus and/or course announcement.
-Instructors are also encouraged to remind students of the potential review of student work based on a Turnitin report or other technology when they discuss course assignments.
+When an instructor intends to use Turnitin to review students’ work, a “best practice” to promote academic integrity is to notify students about the use of Turnitin in a statement included in the course syllabus and/or course announcement.
+Instructors are encouraged to remind students of the potential review work based on a Turnitin report or other technology when they discuss course assignments.